Continuous Release of Data Streams under both Centralized and Local Differential Privacy: Experimental Evaluation

 \subsection{Comparison of Threshold Phase}

-Having examined the performance of different methods of outputting the stream, we now switch gear to look at the algorithms that are used to find the threshold.
+After examining the performance of different methods of outputting the stream, we now switch gear to look at the algorithms for finding the threshold.

-\mypara{Setup} Following~\cite{ndss:perrier2019private}, we use the first $m$ values to obtain the threshold.
-To eliminate the unexpected influence of distribution change, for now, we use the same $m$ values to build the hierarchy using $\hat{H}^c_{16}$ (with the best smoothing strategy called recent smoother).
+\mypara{Setup} Following \pak's method~\cite{ndss:perrier2019private}, we use the first $m$ values to obtain the threshold.
+To eliminate the unexpected influence of distribution change, we use the same $m$ values for now to build the hierarchy using $\hat{H}^c_{16}$ (with the best smoothing strategy called Recent smoother).

-\mypara{No Single Quantile Works Perfectly for All Scenarios} We first want to show that there is no single $p$-quantile that can work perfectly for every scenario.
-We use the true $p$-quantile for $p\in\{85, 90, 95, 99.5, 99.9\}$ and test in different scenarios (with different $\epsilon$ and $m$ values).
-We also include our threshold optimizer (EM-E) which is introduced to find a threshold only based on the estimated error and set $\epsilon=0.05$ for it.
-Figure~\ref{fig:diff_p} shows the results of answering range queries given these true percentiles.
-Several findings are demonstrated from the figures.
-First of all, the performance gets better when $\epsilon$ gets larger for all $p$ values.
-Second, in some cases, the performance improvement is negligible with respect to $\epsilon$ (e.g., $p=80$ and $85$ in Figure~\ref{subfig:diff_p_m65536_eps_small} and $p=85$, $90$ and $95$ Figure~\ref{subfig:diff_p_m65536_eps_medium}).
-This is because in these scenarios, $p$ is set too small, making the bias dominates the noise error.
-Third, our threshold optimizer with $\epsilon=0.05$ can achieve a similar performance with the optimal $p$-quantile.
+\mypara{No Single Quantile Works Perfectly for All Scenarios} To show that no single $p$-quantile can work perfectly for all scenarios, we choose the true $p$-quantile for $p\in\{85, 90, 95, 99.5, 99.9\}$ and test in different scenarios (with different $\epsilon$ and $m$ values).
+We also include our threshold optimizer (NM-E) which is introduced to find a threshold only based on the estimated error and set $\epsilon=0.05$ for it. \autoref{fig:diff_p} shows the results of answering range queries given these true percentiles and it reveals several findings.
+First, the performance improves as $\epsilon$ increases for all $p$ values.
+Second, in some cases, the performance improvement is negligible with respect to $\epsilon$ (e.g., $p=80$ and $85$ in \autoref{subfig:diff_p_m65536_eps_small} and $p=85$, $90$ and $95$ in \autoref{subfig:diff_p_m65536_eps_medium}).
+This is because $p$ is too small in these scenarios, which makes the bias dominate the noise error.
+Third, our threshold optimizer with $\epsilon=0.05$ can achieve similar performance with the optimal $p$-quantile.